dzstoever/ZenFacades/src/Solution Items/readme - Zen Overview.txt

 	the Remote Facade pattern thus making them available anywhere, by anybody, at any time, on any device.( Windows, Mac, Web, Mobile, etc. )

-• All services and applications are 'Hosted on the Cloud' regardless of whether you own and maintain your own servers or purchase space from a third party provider.
+• All services and applications can be 'Hosted on the Cloud' regardless of whether you own and maintain your own servers or purchase space from a third party provider.

 • Zen is based on SaaS principles and SOA architecture, leveraging the most current WCF technologies,